yan-duarte/yan-duarte.github.io/_posts/2016-08-19-DAT-Assignment4.md

   - 2: High food consumption.

 With this, we can create the question for the work: Does the food consumption moderate the relationship between the sugar consumption and the incidence of breast cancer?
-So, the hypothesis for this assignment suggest that this relation is true.
+So, the hypothesis for this assignment suggests that this relation is true.

 The complete program for this assignment can be download [here](https://yan-duarte.github.io/archives/dat-assignment4.py) and the dataset [here](https://yan-duarte.github.io/archives/separatedData.csv).